 By Tim Thornton In recent decades, addressing climate change has gained increased attention as climate disasters have become more widespread.
 However, the international community is not currently on a sufficiently ambitious carbon emissions reduction trajectory to avoid non-catastrophic global warming.
 As illustrated in Figure 1, there is a large gap between global emissions with current […]

-by Jonathan M. Harris, Brian Roach and Anne-Marie Codur This module, based on chapters 12 and 13 of Harris and Roach’s textbook, Environmental and Natural Resource Economics: A Contemporary Approach, discusses the scientific evidence on climate change, including recent projections on temperature and sea-level rise.
-It then evaluates the strengths and weaknesses of economic analysis of […]
+by Jonathan M. Harris, Brian Roach and Anne-Marie Codur This module, based on Chapters 12 and 13 of Harris and Roach’s textbook, Environmental and Natural Resource Economics: A Contemporary Approach, discusses the scientific evidence on climate change, including recent data and projections on emissions, temperature and sea-level rise.
+It then evaluates the strengths and weaknesses […]

 By Ellie Hu Climate change has already had an observable and adverse impact on the global environment, with rising sea levels, increased incidence of droughts, storms and wildfires, and declining water supplies and agricultural production.
 These impacts have fallen heavily on groups that face greater vulnerabilities from natural disasters.
 Among the groups most affected are […]